g18m0999/IQBussinessAssessment/README.md

 .Net Core Web API:
   - Add/create connection string and add it to appsettings.json
   - use Scaffold-DbContext {connection string} Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models
+  - Add the connection string as a SQL service on the program.cs file